 Incorporating buffer time into your calendar event scheduling can revolutionize the way you approach your daily tasks.
 By providing essential breathing space, buffer time allows you to reduce stress, increase focus, and enhance overall productivity.
 Experiment with this powerful technique and discover the benefits it brings to your work and personal life.

-zcal is a great option if you're searching for a scheduling platform that allows you to automatically add buffer time in between meetings. zcal is a fast, free, and online meeting scheduling platform that offers customizable meeting options and connects seamlessly with your calendars.
+zcal is a great option if you're searching for a scheduling app that allows you to automatically add buffer time in between meetings. zcal is a fast, free, and online meeting scheduling platform that offers customizable meeting options and connects seamlessly with your calendars.
 To discover how it can transform the way you organize meetings, sign up for free.

 Manually scheduling meetings can be time-consuming and boring.
 In addition to planning your agenda, you'll need to collaborate on availability, handle time zones, send reminders...